 Some of my very best memories of gaming (and current fun as well) involve other players.
 There was something really special about the multiplayer games of the 80’s and 90’s.
 To start with, all the players had to be in the same room, usually using the same TV screen to play.

-A Bluetooth headset and online gaming just does not capture the fun of playing a game in the same room as your friends – it is … Continue reading
+A Bluetooth headset and online gaming just does not capture the fun of playing a game in the same room as your … Continue reading

 I’ve always had music tastes that were a bit outside the popular music scope – sadly there are many groups that I love whose names would draw blank stares from many strangers (and most of my friends, too).